Directors' Remuneration

 4.Process of Determining Remuneration

-1. Remuneration for the Company’s directors (excluding outside directors and directors who are audit and supervisory committee members) is determined at the Board of Directors’ meeting, along with the remuneration system that ensures objectivity and transparency through consultation with the Corporate Governance Committee.
+1. Remuneration for the Company’s directors (excluding outside directors and directors who are audit and supervisory committee members) is determined at the Board of Directors’ meeting, within the limit of the amount of remuneration resolved in advance at a general meeting of shareholders, along with the remuneration system that ensures objectivity and transparency through consultation with the Corporate Governance Committee.

-3. Remuneration for the Company’s audit and supervisory committee members is determined at the Audit and Supervisory Committee, within the limit of the amount of remuneration resolved in advance at a general meeting of shareholders.
+4. Remuneration for the Company’s directors who are audit and supervisory committee members is determined following deliberations by audit and supervisory committee members at a meeting of the Audit and Supervisory Committee within the limit of the amount of remuneration resolved in advance at a general meeting of shareholders.